Best Mortgage Lenders of 2020

-Chase fits none of those descriptions.
+Chase fits none of these descriptions.
 It’s a standard, national bank with loan officer-staffed branch offices throughout the nation.
 Borrowers looking for an in-person lender with a modern approach usually like Chase.

-You’ll get a wide selection of loans — new purchases, refinances, home equity lines of credit (HELOC), federally subsidized, conventional, Jumbo.
+You’ll get a wide selection of loans — new purchases, refinances, home equity lines of credit (HELOC), federally subsidized (FHA loan), conventional, Jumbo.
 You get the idea.